joebob11/pumpfun-comment-spam-bot/README.md

 Script to comment every new token launched on pumpfun.
 It is recommended to use proxies.

-Edit `comment.txt` with your comments, one per line.
+Edit `comments.txt` with your comments, one per line.

 ### Usage
 - Install dependencies: